Skip to main content

 • Reduced glucose levels

-“People also saw improvements in concentration, a reduction in cancer-related proteins in their blood, and studies have found that liver fat can be reduced by about 40%,” Skehan said.
+“People also saw improvements in concentration, a reduction in cancer-related proteins in their blood, and studies have found that liver fat can be reduced by about 40%,” Skehan said of the BJGP study.

 Some participants in this study observed improvements in their skin and hair as a result of abstaining from alcohol for the month, too.
 All of that is in addition to the weight loss many observed when they cut out drinking for the month.